 There are certain travel photography gear items we pack for our outings based on the season and weather.

-In this article we’ll talk about the items we use and recommend for taking pictures in the spring, based on our experiences with a wide range of camera gear over the years.
+In this article we’ll talk about the equipment we use and recommend for taking pictures in the spring, based on our experiences with a wide range of camera gear over the years.